bancorprotocol/contracts-solidity/solidity/docgen/docs/BancorNetwork.md

 - `_to`:               address/account on _toBlockchain to send the BNT to

 - `_conversionId`:     pre-determined unique (if non zero) id which refers to this transaction

+## Return Values:

+- the amount of BNT received from this conversion

 # Function `xConvertPrioritized2(contract IERC20Token[] _path, uint256 _amount, uint256 _minReturn, bytes32 _toBlockchain, bytes32 _to, uint256 _conversionId, uint256[] _signature) → uint256` {#BancorNetwork-xConvertPrioritized2-contract-IERC20Token---uint256-uint256-bytes32-bytes32-uint256-uint256---}